 As with other road traffic accidents, the driver causing the crash is usually at fault.
 If they have insurance, you can claim against them directly.
 If not, you should go through the Motor Insurance Bureau, who are a third party which tries to get money from uninsured drivers to compensate you.

 It depends on the type and severity of any injuries sustained.
-For those inflicted with minor brain or head injuries, they could receive between £1,575 and £9,100.
-At the other end of the scale, severe leg injuries could see compensation between £68,750 and £96,800, whereas loss of an arm may mean a court order between £78,300 and £93,500 is paid out.
+For those inflicted with minor brain or head injuries, they could receive between £1,940 and £11,200.
+At the other end of the scale, severe leg injuries could see compensation between £48,080 and £119,210, whereas loss of an arm may mean an award of between £84,310 to upwards of £120,270.

 How long do I have to make a claim?

 You typically have a time limit of three years to file a claim for compensation, starting from when the motorcycle accident first took place.
-Once you have recovered as well as possible, you should consider contacting First4lawyers to start your claim.
+Once you have recovered as well as possible, you should consider contacting First4Lawyers to start your claim.
 Our team of expert solicitors will handle your case with sensitivity, and will help to give you the peace of mind that you deserve.
+Read more about time limits for road traffic accident claims.

 I’ve been a motorcycle accident victim.
 What should I do?

 You can make a claim as soon as you have been treated after your accident.
-Firstly, fill in our online claim form, send a letter or request a call-back.
-Then, someone from our panel of solicitors will get in touch by phone to discuss the claim; if they believe you have a case, they will send a letter to the responsible party about it, allowing them to accept or reject what’s been written.
+Firstly, fill in our online claim form, or request a callback at the top of the screen.
+Someone from our panel of solicitors will get in touch for a no-obligation chat about your claim.
+If they believe you have a case, they will send a letter to the responsible party about it, allowing them to accept or reject what’s been written.